aneesa-saleh/restaurant-reviews-qa/README.md

 # Restaurants Reviews QA

 ## Introduction
 This is a Quality Assurance (QA) project for a [Restaurant Reviews](https://restaurant-reviews.glitch.me/) web application.
-The purpose of this project is to assess its quality, accessibility and offline capabilities.
+The purpose of this project is to test core functionalities, as well as assess accessibility and offline capabilities.

 ## Components
 The project has 4 main components: